Scarlet Envy: Career

 Scarlet Envy first started drag in college, choosing her name from the lead character of the film Gone with the Wind, Scarlett O'Hara.
 She entered a drag pageant, where she learned that she didn't have the typical drag skills of dancing and pageantry.
 This experience, and having drag queen friends, ignited her drag career.
 She has credited her successful career to persistence, energy, and acceptance.

+Scarlet's first was at a hole in the wall bar called This-N-That bar (TNT) which closed down in 2016.
+She gives a lot of credit to TNT for allowing her to lift up other up and coming Drag queens.
+However, her first proper show ran for over two years in a different now closed bar called LoveGun.

-Scarlet Envy is the "drag daughter" of Drag Race season 7 finalist Pearl.
+Scarlet Envy is considered to be the "drag daughter" of Drag Race season 7 finalist Pearl.

 After auditioning four times, Scarlet Envy was cast on the eleventh season of Drag Race in 2018.
 She won the second episode's challenge along with Yvie Oddly.
 She participated in a six-way lip sync on the third episode, won the mini-challenge in the fourth episode, and was eliminated on the sixth episode, after placing in the bottom two and losing a lip-sync to Ra'Jah O'Hara.
 Scarlet Envy returned for the sixth season of RuPaul's Drag Race: All Stars, which aired in 2021.
 She placed safe in the first four episodes and was eliminated in the fifth by Ginger Minj, placing ninth overall.
 In 2024, she released a music video of her single "All Night", with appearances of other famous drag queens such as Raja Gemini, Manila Luzon and Kylie Sonique Love.
 She also released her first poetry book titled "She's a Poet", talking about love, show business and identity.
 Also in 2024, Scarlet appeared in the second season of UK vs. the World, where she placed 5th, ultimately being sent home by Australian drag queen, Hannah Conda.
 During her run on DRUK vs the World, Scarlet won the acting challenge and placed high in the Snatch Game the following week.
 She was applauded for her “glow up” and elevated runways, being heavily supported by the fan base.